Brexit election nears as UK opposition backs early poll

 “We will not allow this paralysis to continue and, one way or another, we must proceed straight to an election,” Johnson told parliament on Monday.
 “This House cannot any longer keep this country hostage.”

-Such is the lack of trust in parliament that lawmakers are squabbling about almost everything from the sequencing of Brexit to the exact date of the election.
+Such is the lack of trust in parliament, lawmakers are squabbling about almost everything from the sequencing of Brexit to the election date.

 Behind the bickering, though, Johnson is closer to an election than he has ever been in his tumultuous 3-month premiership.